Blue and Green — Colors in Japan

 A Russian speaker, however, would insist that those are two distinct colors, as different from each other as red is from green, named as labeled: голубой or goluboy on the left, and синий or siniy on the right.Color in HTML

-Many other languages join Japanese in using a single term to describe blue and green — Thai, Vietnamese, Lakota Sioux, Mayan languages, Tibetan, Pashto, and others.
+Many other languages join Japanese in using a single term to describe what English splits into blue and green — Thai, Vietnamese, Lakota Sioux, Mayan languages, Tibetan, Pashto, and others.

 Steven Pinker's The Language Instinct debunks the myth of "The Inuit people have a an enormous number of words for 'snow'."